Difficulty level: Easy

 Response Statistics and Online Reporting

-Once the data collection stage has finished, you should close your survey.
-You can either click on the “Close Survey” button or you can set an end date that has already passed.
-Closing the survey makes sure that no new data is collected and you can use the final data records for analysis.
-Details about reporting and file download options can be found in the Download basic report topic (Analyze).
+Once the data collection phase is complete, you need to close your survey.
+You can do so by clicking the Close survey button.
+Alternatively, you can set an end date that has already expired.
+When you close the survey, you can be sure that no more new data will be collected, that you can consider the collected data as final and that you can start the analysis.
+More information on reports and file download options can be found in the Download basic report topic.

 Note: Once the collection of data has been terminated, your survey data will be retained until you delete them yourself.
 You can analyse your data whenever you want.
 If you want to delete the collected data from your workspace, you can, for instance, delete the entire survey.